unclehighbrow/backuptool/README.md

+# backuptool
-# This is backuptool, a tool for snapshotting the contents of a directory and then restoring it.
+This is backuptool, a command line tool for snapshotting the contents of a directory and then restoring them.

 ## Install
 You should have postgres preinstalled.
 This was written and tested with postgres 15, but any recent version should do.